Holbiwan/holbertonschool-interview/nqueens/README.md

 # N Queens

-The N queens puzzle is the challenge of placing N non-attacking queens on an NN chessboard.
+The N queens puzzle is the challenge of placing N non-attacking queens on an NxN chessboard.
 Write a program that solves the N queens problem.

 ![nqueens](https://zupimages.net/up/24/31/pimz.png)